 Protecting reproductive health care choices is fundamentally a matter of privacy and freedom from government control.
 It is a kitchen table issue, a worker’s rights issue, a child welfare issue, and a healthcare worker protection issue.
 As the first mom and woman to ever represent this district in Congress, I promise that I will always be a steadfast supporter of a woman’s God-given ability to make her own healthcare decisions.

 We can – and we must – continue fighting to create well-paying jobs with good benefits in West Michigan.
 As Americans are getting squeezed with higher prices, we need to do everything we can to put money back in Michiganders’ pockets.

 That means we need to lower the cost of prescription drugs so people can keep more of their paychecks.
 We need to invest in renewable energy – and tap our nation’s oil reserves right now – to bring down the cost of energy.
 We need to invest in Michigan’s semiconductor manufacturing capability and stand up to China when they threaten our global supply chain, so we can control costs by making things in Michigan.

 Building an economy that works for everyone means investing in the small businesses that fuel our West Michigan economy, especially as they work to recover from the devastating impact of COVID-19.
 It means investing in our infrastructure, making sure Michigan gets its fair share of road money, and fixing our roads the right way.
 And it means fighting for fair wages and the right for workers to collectively bargain.

 My mom was a special education teacher in Grand Rapids Public Schools – growing up, I saw what a good, public education could mean, especially for families struggling to get by.
 As a mom of two school-aged kids myself now, I see firsthand every day how important it is that we refocus our efforts to build up our classrooms.
-These last two years have left some kids an entire grade level (or more) behind and our teachers strained.
+These last three years have left some kids an entire grade level (or more) behind and our teachers strained.

 Social Security and Medicare